twluke/B3SEpro-I2C-Control/README.md

 4. The condition to establish 128fs may vary dependent on the source frequency.
 For example, I usually play upsampled DSD512 sources by HQ player.
 In this case, a set of 45/49 clocks will be required with a jumper for clock divider set to 1/4 (I don't know why) instead of usual 1/2.
 5. If this script is confirmed to work, making a link in /etc/rc.local will be convenient for automatic setting.

-The script is not yet completed and I'd like to appreciate any comments or advices from you, thank you.
+The script is not yet completed and may vary day to day but I'm now convinced that it is feasible for daily use.
+I'd like to appreciate any comments or advices from you, thank you.